diekmann/wasm-fizzbuzz/doom/README.md

 All those floating point builtin functions are provided by the C runtime, which is usually provided by the compiler.
 This is a very tiny runtime (not comparable to memory-managed languages and their runtime) and we basically only need the floating point functions.
-Makes sense that the compiler can use hardware floating point operations or default to a software implementation of hardare foat operations are not available.
+Makes sense that the compiler can use hardware floating point operations or default to a software implementation of hardware float operations are not available.

 As a side note:
 The `printf` family is truly a monster!